ExpressLRS/Docs/docs/software/loan-model.md

 ### On the borrowers handset
 * From the main ExpressLRS LUA screen select `[Bind]`
-* The receiver LED should turn solid on, and the handset should connect to the recevier
+* The receiver LED should turn solid on, and the handset should connect to the receiver

 <figure markdown>
 ![CONNECTED](https://cdn.discordapp.com/attachments/738450139693449258/921065812507373568/LED_ON.gif)